mmoomocow/digital-commendations/README.md

 ## Install Instructions

-This project uses Python version 3.9.9 which is a prerequisite to install.
+This project requires Python 3.10 or higher!

 ### Cloning the repo